Quasi-Medial Distance Field (Q-MDF): A Robust Method for Approximating and Discretizing Neural Medial Axes: Evaluation and Comparison

 \subsection{Comparison}

-In this section, we compare our method with 10 representative approaches.
-In addition to evaluating geometric and topological correctness, we also assess each method's ability to handle challenges such as thin sheets, sparse point clouds, and noisy data.
+We compare our method with ten representative approaches.
+Beyond geometric and topological accuracy, we also assess each method's ability to handle challenging cases such as thin sheets, sparse point clouds, and noisy data.
 A quantitative summary of the results is provided in Table~\ref{tab:method-comparison}.

-\subsubsection{Geometry and topology accuracy}
+\subsubsection{Geometry and Topology Accuracy}

-\modi{In this section, we evaluate the reconstruction ability and topological accuracy of the generated medial axis on simple solid shape input.} \modi{The reconstruction ability} is measured using Chamfer distance (CD) and Hausdorff distance (HD) between the reconstructed surface mesh and the ground truth.
-Topological accuracy is evaluated using the Euler characteristic (EC).
-It is important to note that the DPC method produces a meso-skeleton (a point set rather than a medial mesh) combined with consolidated surface points, and thus is excluded from the quantitative comparison for fairness.
-For all compared methods, we carefully adjusted the parameters to achieve reasonable medial axis.
-The statistical data in Table~\ref{tab:compare-accuracy1} shows that, for organic models (the first three columns), owing to the medial mesh computed from PC without pruning records more detailed information, the reconstructed surface is best approximated to the original shape.
-For CAD-like shapes (the last three columns), feature preserving methods, MATFP and MATTopo have the best performance.
-Although our method produces a relatively compact medial axis, it still maintains stable and fairly good geometric accuracy across both types of models.
-In terms of geometric accuracy, the Euler characteristic data shows that both our method and MATTopo maintain homotopy equivalence with the input shape, whereas other methods do not.
+We first evaluate the reconstruction quality and topological accuracy of the generated medial axes using toy examples, where ground-truths are available.

+The reconstruction accuracy is measured using Chamfer distance (CD) and Hausdorff distance (HD) between the reconstructed surface mesh and the ground-truth mesh.
+It should be noted that the DPC method produces a meso-skeleton (i.e., a set of medial points combined with consolidated surface points rather than a connected medial mesh).
+Therefore, for fairness, it is excluded from the quantitative comparison.
+For all other methods, parameters were carefully tuned to obtain reasonable medial axis results.
+The statistics reported in Table~\ref{tab:compare-accuracy1} show that, for organic models (the first three columns), the medial meshes computed by PC without pruning preserve finer structural details, leading to more accurate surface reconstruction.
+For CAD-like models (last three columns), feature-preserving methods such as MATFP and MATTopo achieve the best performance.
+Although our method produces a relatively compact medial axis, it maintains stable and competitive geometric accuracy across both model types.

+\re{In terms of topology, we conduct comparisons on both CAD and organic models (Figure~\ref{fig:compare-topology}), as well as on challenging models with thin structures (Figure~\ref{fig:thin-sheet}).
+Quantitative statistics are reported in Table~\ref{tab:compare-accuracy1}.

+Both PC and SAT tend to suffer from the ``flat-tetrahedron problem'' when connecting medial points, often producing topologies that deviate from the input model.
+While VC can theoretically preserve topology, in practice, limited voxel resolution causes the voxelized shape to lose homotopy equivalence with the original geometry.
+As illustrated in Figure~\ref{fig:thin-sheet}, even at resolution of $512^3$ or $1024^3$, VC often fails to capture thin structures, resulting in missing regions.
+MATTopo, as an improved version of MATFP, effectively preserves topological correctness and performs well on CAD models and thin structures, though it may introduce redundant branches when applied to organic models.